 Undergraduate Science and Biomedical Science

-BME3082 - Fetal and Neonatal Development, is a 3rd year elective unit for Bachelor of Science and Bachelor of Biomedical Science students.
-In BME3082 you will learn about our current understanding of fetal and neonatal development, how new knowledge is created via hands-on discovery, and also how medical research is translated into clinical practice.
+BME3082 - Fetal and Neonatal Development, is a 3rd year elective unit for Bachelor of Biomedical Science, Health Science and Science students, taught at the Monash Medical Centre.
+In BME3082 you will learn about our current understanding of fetal and neonatal development, how new knowledge is created via hands-on discovery, and how medical research is translated into clinical practice.

-BME3082 is taught by internationally-renowned scientists and clinicians from The Ritchie Centre, Hudson Institute of Medical Research and the Department of Obstetrics and Gynaecology.
+BME3082 is taught by internationally-renowned scientists and clinicians from The Ritchie Centre, Hudson Institute of Medical Research and the Department of Obstetrics and Gynaecology at Monash University.

 During the lectures you will learn about: